Tyrone Williams: Solihull Moors sign defender from Kidderminster Harriers

 National League side Solihull Moors have signed versatile defender Tyrone Williams from Kidderminster Harriers for an undisclosed fee.

-Williams, 23, who came through the club's academy, made more than 70 appearances for the National League North club following his debut in 2016.
+Williams, 23, who came through the Harriers academy, made more than 70 appearances for the National League North club following his debut in 2016.

 Meanwhile, 23-year-old midfielder Shepherd Murombedzi has left Solihull by mutual consent for personal reasons.

-Murombedzi made 64 league appearances since July 2016.
+Murombedzi made 64 league appearances after signing in July 2016.

 Find all the latest football transfers on our dedicated page.